 TOP 10: #9 on the !earshot National Jazz Chart for the week ending July 17, 2018

-NOMINEE: Kootenay Music Awards “Best Blues Song” & “Artist of The Year”, 2018
+NOMINEE: Kootenay Music Awards “Artist of The Year”, 2018 and 2019; “Best Blues Song”, 2018; “Best R&B Song”, "Best Pop Song”, 2019.

 WINNER: Western Canadian Music Awards’ "Outstanding Jazz Recording of The Year”, Altered Laws “Metaphora”, 2008

-NOMINEE: JUNO “Contemporary Jazz Album of the Year,” Altered Laws “Metaphora”, 2008
+NOMINEE: JUNO “Contemporary Jazz Album of the Year,” Altered Laws' “Metaphora”, 2008

 “A jazz singer of the first order." – Joseph Blake, Times Colonist